 The Computer and Network Technology program is offered 100% online or 100% residential, if conditions permit.
-The program is offered through Waterbury, CT and Chicopee, MA campuses, but, because the program is available 100% online, students from any region of Connecticut or Massachusetts are eligible to enroll.
+The program is offered through Waterbury, CT (online and residential) and Chicopee, MA campuses (online only), but, because the program is available 100% online, students from any region of Connecticut or Massachusetts are eligible to enroll.
 As part of their program materials, students in this program receive a laptop which is fully compatible with the Learning Management System (LMS) used in the delivery of instruction and are provided with computer hardware and tools to facilitate learning.
-Students are also provided access to a catalog of desktop and server operating systems, virtualization tools, cloud management platforms, network administration tools, and a library of simulation products.
+Students are also provided access to catalog of desktop and server operating systems, virtualization tools, cloud management platforms, network administration tools, and a library of simulation products.